Utopia of the Seas℠

 AquaTheatre [U.K. and all international audiences]

 The name of a ship class is always written in title case, with capital initial letters.
-This applies whether it is being used as a noun on its own or as an adjective modifying another word, such as in the example of “See all the innovations being unveiled on our Quantum Class ships.”
+This applies whether it is being used as a noun on its own or as an adjective modifying another word, such as in the example of “See all the specialty dining options available on Ovation, and on other Quantum Class ships.”
 Do not hyphenate the ship class.
 See below for reference.

 Quantum Class